DannnB/DanBDesigns/_posts/2016-01-14-codecademy-challange-final.md

 The AngularJS Course is a bit brief but its quite a lot to get your head around.
 The projects look very interesting to do and they build up on previous projects in the course.

 AngularJS 2 is soon to be released but I am looking into using React by Facebook as my preferred framework.
 Depends on how well AJS2 turns out though!

-##Pros and Cons

-####The Pros

-This is my full list of Pros and Cons in my final #CodeMonth update.

-####The Little Things:
-An example of what is annoying with some lessons is how strict some strings are.
-For example, JavaScript - Intro to Objects 2:

-This is what it wants:

-	Animal.prototype.sayName = function() {
-    console.log("Hi my name is " + this.name);
-	};
-Where as I put `"Hi, my`

-    console.log("Hi, my name is "
-This gives and error and that I then look thinking I messed up the syntax.
-It did say add the string `Hi my name is` but should this really matter how I go about wording it?
-Its a small nitpick I know.